 These findings are good news for families in Singapore, given the Ministry of Education recently announced a big shake-up to the local schooling system by removing some exams and doing away with school rankings on report cards.

 While some parents may struggle with this large movement away from the status quo, it lays the groundwork for nurturing life-long learning attitudes and skills.
-Overall, it will positively impact their results in classroom, too.
+Overall, it will positively impact their results in the classroom, too.

 Although gymnastics might just seem like a sport about swinging on bars and doing flips in the air, the best thing your children will receive from being exposed to it is education.